-Article 108-2 of the National Public Service Act allows national public employees in regular service (excluding employees of agencies engaged in administrative execution), other than employees working in police departments, the Japan Coast Guard and penal institutions, to form an employee organization for the purpose of maintaining and improving their working conditions.
+Article 108-2 of the National Public Service Act allows national public employees in regular service (excluding employees of agencies engaged in administrative execution), other than employees working in police departments, the Japan Coast Guard and penal facilities (referred to as "police officials, etc." in Section 1 of Chapter 6), to form an employee organization for the purpose of maintaining and improving their working conditions.